-The Legal and Administrative Division is made up of the Legal Section, the Court Reporters Section, the Information Technology Section and the Chief Clerk's Office.
+The Administrative Division is made up of the Information Technology Section and the Chief Clerk's Office.

 The Information Technology Section is dedicated to providing technology and support to Commission staff for all network, application, and computer based services.